rustydc/bloblog/README.md

 import asyncio
 from typing import Annotated

-from bloblog import In, Out, enable_pickle_codec, playback, run
+from tinman import In, Out, enable_pickle_codec, playback, run

 async def sensor_node(sensor_out: Annotated[Out[SensorData], "sensors"]):
     for _ in range(50):  # Run for 5 seconds at 10Hz